^

 • blood biochemistry (assessment of CRP, total protein and fractions, urea, creatinine, total bilirubin, glucose, transaminases);

-• Instrumental diagnostics is also of no small importance:
+• Instrumental diagnostics are also of great importance:

-• X-ray examination of the cranium and organs located in the chest;
+• X-ray examination of the skull and organs located in the chest;

 • electroencephalography;